notacodebro/LTRMPL-1201/task1/task1.md

 > Changes made in IOS-XR  do not take effect until they have been committed.
 If the changes configured are not possible to be committed due to an error, none of the changes will be committed until the error has been fixed.
 To commit a configuration, simply type ‘commit’.
 To view the reason for an erroneous commit, type ‘commit show’.

-## Step 1 - Configure the OSPF Process
+## Step 1 - Configure the OSPF Process on all provider routers

 IOS-XR configures its services and protocols at the process level.
-For example, all OSPF configurations occur within the ‘router ospf’ process.
-Bridge domains and virtual cross connects are configured under ‘l2vpn’.
+For example, all OSPF configurations occur within the ‘router ospf’ process while bridge domains and virtual cross connects are configured under ‘l2vpn’ process.
 This is important as we move forward as other operating systems that you may be familiar with may be different and allow you to configure these items under their respective interfaces.

 1. Configure OSPF process '1'